Iran nuclear talks resume with Tehran focused on sanctions relief | Headlines

 The seventh round of talks, the first under Iran's new hardline President Ebrahim Raisi, ended 10 days ago after adding some new Iranian demands to a working text.
 Western powers said progress was too slow https://www.reuters.com/world/middle-east/biden-aide-sullivan-says-us-israel-need-joint-strategy-amid-iran-diplomacy-2021-12-22 and negotiators had "weeks not months" https://www.reuters.com/world/middle-east/weeks-left-rescue-iran-nuclear-deal-western-envoys-say-talks-break-2021-12-17 left before the 2015 deal becomes meaningless.
 Little remains https://www.reuters.com/world/middle-east/what-remains-iran-nuclear-deal-talks-resume-2021-11-28 of that deal, which lifted sanctions against Tehran in exchange for restrictions on its atomic activities.
 Then-President Donald Trump pulled Washington out of it in 2018, re-imposing U.S. sanctions, and Iran later breached many of the deal's nuclear restrictions and kept pushing well beyond them.

-"This round of negotiations will focus on sanctions-lifting," China's Wang said.
-Diplomats said the last round was focused mainly on nuclear restrictions, though Western powers said too little progress was made.
+Mora said he decided to reconvene the talks during many officials' holidays between Christmas and the New Year so as not to lose time, but he added that talks would stop for three days as of Friday "because the facilities will not be available", referring to the luxury hotel hosting most meetings.
 When the seventh round wrapped up, incorporating some Iranian demands, negotiators from France, Britain and Germany said in a statement: "This only takes us back nearer to where the talks stood in June", when the previous round ended.

 "We are rapidly reaching the end of the road for this negotiation," they added.
-(Additional reporting by Dubai newsroom Editing by Nick Macfie, David Goodman and Philippa Fletcher)
+(Additional reporting by Dubai newsroom Editing by Nick Macfie, David Goodman, Philippa Fletcher and Alison Williams)

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)